Thomas-Cottis-21/elden_ring_bot/README.md

 NOTE - PREFERRED SETTINGS {
   CAMERA AUTO WALL RECOVERY - OFF
   RESET CAMERA Y-AXIS - OFF
-  (you basically want to lock your camera because whereever your camera is pointed, your character is moving) }
+  (you basically want to lock your camera because wherever your camera is pointed, your character is moving) }

 Steps from scratch: